VinsiInnovation/revealjs-sockets-notes/README.md

 # About the project

-**Reveal Sockets Notes** is a _[RevealJS](https://github.com/hakimel/reveal.js/)_ plugin for speakers that offer a remote control of the presentation from your mobile located in the same network loop.
+**Reveal Sockets Notes** is a _[RevealJS](https://github.com/hakimel/reveal.js/)_ plugin for speakers that offer you a remote control of your presentation in your mobile.

-The basic features ares :
+The basic features are :

-* Remote control of presentation, you could navigate throught your presentation on mobile and validate the slide to show it on your presentation screen.
+* Remote control of presentation, you could navigate throught your presentation on mobile and validate the slide to show on your presentation screen.
-* You have access to the notes of the current slide
+* You have access to the notes of the current slide.
 * You could configure a timer if your presentation need to respect a timing.
-* The remote provides also some plugins to enhance the speaker experiences.
-See after for more information about the plugins
+* The remote provides also some plugins to enhance the speaker experience.
+See after for more informations about the plugins.

 ## Getting Started